EBISPOT/OLS-graphview/README.md

 ‘’’

-# All VIS JS network Options can be found (but remember, some options are overwritten by the plugin!):
+# VIS options
-http://visjs.org/docs/network/
+All VIS JS network Options can be found (but remember, some options are overwritten by the plugin!): http://visjs.org/docs/network/